 After adopting the Acadia Connected Worker Platform, the company transformed its paper-based system into a dynamic knowledge repository.
-They now have a structured onboarding path with step-by-step, on-the-job training for technicians that enables new hires to work more independently.
-Employees can access digital SOPs with videos and other job aids right on the plant floor.
-The time it takes for new hires to become productive is down from 500 days to 125 days - a 75% improvement.
+Employees can now easily search, filter, and find the answers they need in seconds-eliminating the need to dig through binders or outdated files.
+They have a structured on-boarding path with step-by-step, on-the-job training for technicians that enables new hires to work more independently.
+Digital SOPs, videos, and job aids are all accessible directly on the plant floor.
+As a result, the time it takes for new hires to become productive dropped from 500 days to 125 days-a 75% improvement.